knrt10/cloudinary-cli/README.md

 ```
 Options:

-    -a, --all            get all file
+    -a, --all            get all files
     -s, --search <file>  Search file by publicID
     -t, --type <tag>     Search by type. <tag> can be <image> or <gif>
     -h, --help           output usage information